← All articles

 How to Measure Your Own Speaking Rate

-2. Start a timer, read the passage out loud at your normal pace, and stop the timer.
+2. Press Start, read the text out loud at your normal on-camera pace, and press Stop on your last word.

 FREE TOOL